GetStream/stream-video-swift/docusaurus/docs/iOS/basics/quick-start.md

 ### Your First App with StreamVideo

-Before starting, make sure you have installed StreamVideo [TODO: link] as explained in the Installation section.
+Before starting, make sure you have installed StreamVideo as explained in the [Installation](./integration.md) section.

 ### Setting up the StreamVideo object